Field Sources for Generalized Ellis-Bronnikov Wormhole: Conclusion

 \section{Conclusion}

 In this work, we explore the characteristics and properties of the GEB wormhole within the framework of GR.
 We first analyze how the embedding diagrams are affected by the parameter $m$, and then briefly study the accretion of dust in this spacetime.
 It is shown that, unlike what typically occurs in black holes, the dust radial velocity decreases as the particle approaches the throat, and this decrease becomes increasingly abrupt as the parameter $m$ increases.
 Regarding the energy density, there is a higher concentration near the wormhole throat.
-Furthermore, we show that the mass rate exhibits a similar behavior to the radial velocity, decreasing as one approaches the throat.
+Furthermore, we show that the mass transport rate it is always negative, indicating a loss of mass from the wormhole.